Skip to product information

 Ecological Role

-Swamp Titi flowers are a major nectar source for honeybees, native bumblebees, and specialist native bees.
-Its dense thickets provide nesting cover for marsh wrens, red-winged blackbirds, and painted buntings.
-It stabilizes bayou banks and prevents erosion.
+One of the most important nectar sources for honeybees, native bumblebees, and specialist native bees in the Gulf South — producing the prized monofloral “titi honey”.
+Dense thickets provide nesting cover for marsh wrens, red-winged blackbirds, and painted buntings.
+Stabilizes bayou banks and prevents erosion in saturated, acidic soils.

 In the Cajun Heritage Garden